太陽工業コラム

 The most nerve-wracking part was the beam section of the new government building ceiling.

-The construction method of using laminated wood taken for the delivery of components requires a high level of technical skill,
+The construction method of using laminated wood taken for the delivery of components requires a high level of technical skill.

 Teamwork with proven subcontractors led to success.